AndersDeath/diary2/README.md

 # 06 August 2022 - Saturday - Yerevan

 We are going to Dilijan today.
 I've also started reading of Startup book and procedded reading of besiscs of phylosophy.
 Dilijan is nice.
 Tomorrow morning we will go back.
 The hotel is nice.
 Car is also good.
-Many thanks to Ksusha
+Many thanks to Ksusha.
+This day was wonderful.